jamezmca/learn-to-code-land-a-job/README.md

 Career transitioning into tech was the best thing I ever did and I want to make it possible for everyone else to do the same!

 **Follow this guide if you want to:**
 ✅ learn how to code for free

 ✅ get hired as a software developer

 ✅ learn how to build your own amazing software applications

 **By the end of this guide you will...**

 ⭐️ know the best roadmap to learn how to code and gain the skills and knowledge you need to be a great programmer.

 ⭐️ know the most effective methods to self-teach coding and effortlessly retain all the information.

 ⭐️ have a portfolio of projects of the calibre needed to make you a credible candidate, show employers that you are the best, and get you hired.

 ⭐️ know the secrets to becoming the top 1% of job applicants and succeeding over individuals who are more experience and better qualified than you.

 ## Table of Contents

 We have a lot to cover, but everything you need to know is included in this guide so you don't have to take any notes!

-1. Foreword
+1. The Job Market
- - About the job market
 2. The Fastest Way to Learn to Code
 3. The Three Paths
- - Recommended direction
 4. What to Learn
 5. How to Learn Most Effectively
 6. Where to Learn
 7. About AI...
 8. How to Get Hired in Tech
- - Preparation phase
- - Application phase

 So let's get started 🔥